gebeyehu08/Objective_Data-analytics-python/schema/generators/generated/docs/location_contexts/MediaPlayerContext.md

 # MediaPlayerContext
-A Location Context that describes a section of the UI containing a media player.

 ### Properties
 `string` id: A unique string identifier to be combined with the Context Type (`_type`) for Context instance uniqueness.
 `discriminator` _type: A string literal used during serialization.
 Should always match the Context interface name.